-Behind that simple transaction lies eight years of compounding tragedy: patients dying after rationing insulin they couldn't afford, a 1,200% price increase over two decades, and a byzantine rebate system that enriched middlemen while forcing diabetics to choose between medication and rent.
-The Civica launch—alongside manufacturer price cuts, Medicare caps, and state interventions—represents the first coordinated counteroffensive.
+Behind those transactions lies eight years of compounding tragedy: patients dying after rationing insulin they couldn't afford, a 1,200% price increase over two decades, and a byzantine rebate system that enriched middlemen while forcing diabetics to choose between medication and rent.
+The Civica and CalRx launches—alongside manufacturer price cuts, Medicare caps, state copay laws, and an ongoing FTC lawsuit against pharmacy benefit managers—represent the first coordinated counteroffensive combining nonprofit competition, state intervention, and federal enforcement.
 The question is whether these efforts can permanently dismantle the pricing machinery, or whether pharmaceutical companies and pharmacy benefit managers will find new ways to extract profits from the 8.4 million Americans who need insulin to survive.

 People who rely on insulin for survival, making price increases literally life-or-death